Rectifying Distribution Shift in Cascaded Precipitation Nowcasting: Methodology

 \subsection{Rectifier-Generator Framework}

-As mentioned, conditioning the probabilistic model directly on the raw prediction $\mu^{\text{raw}}$ conflates its learning objectives.
-This approach forces the model to disentangle the distribution shift of $\mu^{\text{raw}}$ and the local stochastic process of precipitation from a single entangled distribution.
+As mentioned, conditioning the probabilistic model directly on $\mu^{\text{raw}}$ conflates its learning objectives.
 To explicitly disentangle the distribution shift from the local stochasticity, we train two separate Flow Matching models in the second stage to model each component.

-The first model, the Rectifier ($\mathcal{R}_{\theta_2}$), models the distribution shift of the raw posterior mean sequence $\mu^{\text{raw}}$ over lead time.
+The first model, the Rectifier $\mathcal{R}_{\theta_2}$, models the distribution shift of the raw posterior mean sequence $\mu^{\text{raw}}$ over lead time.
 While a posterior mean entirely free of distribution shift is unattainable, the shift in predictions with shorter lead times remains within an acceptable range for modeling local stochasticity.
 Consequently, we utilize the initial segment of $\mu^{\text{raw}}$ as the target distribution for $\mathcal{R}_{\theta_2}$.
 Following the optimal configuration in~\cite{diffcast}, the segment length $m$ is set equal to the input sequence length.
 We model the rectification process autoregressively via a Spatial-Temporal U-Net equipped with a side encoder, which will be discussed in 4.3.
 We define the target for the $i$-th segment as $\mu^{\text{rec}}_i = D_{\theta_1}(s_{i-1})_1$, for $i=2, 3, \dots, \lceil L_{\text{out}} / m \rceil$, where $D_{\theta_1}(s_{i-1})_1$ represents the first segment of the backbone prediction given the previous ground truth segment $s_{i-1}$.
 For the first segment ($i=1$), no rectification applies, i.e., $\mu^{\text{rec}}_{1} = \mu^{\text{raw}}_{1}$.
 The Rectifier is conditioned on the current raw mean segment $\mu^{\text{raw}}_{i}$ and the previous rectified mean segment $\mu^{\text{rec}}_{i-1}$.
 In addition to the timestep $t$, the network takes the segment index $i$ as a condition to indicate the degree of shift.
 For the $i$-th segment, $\mathcal{R}_{\theta_2}$ establishes the following conditional distribution:

 $\mathcal{R}_{\theta_2}$ is trained by minimizing the following loss:

 where $z_t = (1 - t) \epsilon + t \mu^{\text{rec}}_i$, and $\epsilon \sim \mathcal{N}(0,I)$.